19-Day North India & Holi Festival

 Day 3: AGRA

-The adventure leaves Delhi today as you head towards Agra, home of the famous Taj Mahal.
-It is a 4-hour drive from your air-conditioned vehicle.
-Upon arrival, take the chance to explore before you reunite for a tour of Agra Fort and a sunset dinner on an open terrace.
-The Taj Mahal sits in the distance, expectant of your visit.
-Bask in the atmosphere as you eat.
+The adventure leaves Delhi today as we head towards Agra, home of the famous Taj Mahal.
+It is a 4-hour drive from Delhi in our air-conditioned vehicle.
+Upon arrival, take the chance to visit Agra Fort and explore before we reunite for a dinner at local restaurant.

 Day 4: TAJ MAHAL